Illustration showing a skinny guy bulking up and gaining muscle.

 Bulking Maximizes Muscle Growth

 There’s an overwhelming amount of evidence showing faster rates of muscle growth while bulking.
 This study recommends a calorie surplus of at least 200–300 calories to maximize muscle growth.
-In this study, Eric Helms, PhD, and Brad Dieter, PhD, recommend a calorie surplus of at least 350–500 calories per day to maximize muscle growth.
+In this study, they recommend a calorie surplus of at least 350–500 calories per day to maximize muscle growth.

 Before and after photo showing the results of a skinny guy working out to build bigger arms and biceps.

-There are three common types of bulking.
+Let’s go back to the three ideal ways of bulking.
 If you can understand the pros and cons of each, you can venture down the path that suits you best.

 • Lean Bulking: bulking with an emphasis on keeping your gains lean.
 This is done by following a good hypertrophy training program, eating a nutritious bulking diet, living a healthy lifestyle, and keeping the calorie surplus small.
 It usually involves tracking calories.